 Modern cattle feeding operations and feed mills are equipped with highly sophisticated feed processing, mixing and delivering equipment that help to ensure that each animal receives the amount of antimicrobial needed, if delivered through the feed.
 Injectable antibiotics are delivered even more precisely, with a specific volume given to an animal depending on its individual body weight.

-Prevention of Antimicrobial Resistance
+Avoiding Antimicrobial Resistance

 The development of antimicrobial resistant microbes can be discouraged through management practices that reduce the need for antimicrobial use, and prudent use when antimicrobials are necessary.